 I think I want to code

 I sat down with my housemates and said this out loud (rubber ducking before I knew what rubber ducking was) and before they could get a word in, I said: “I think I want to code”.

 This was a revolution.
 I was finally excited by my career opportunities again, which helped me knuckle down and thrive with my uni work – I had an end goal now.
 The obvious path into this for me was an MSc conversion course in Computer Science.
 This was going to be expensive and time-consuming, as well as highly theoretical and not tailored to what actual jobs want, but I didn’t think anything without those flaws existed.
 You can imagine my excitement when I stumbled upon _nology.
 A course lasting 3 months rather than 12, costing about half of what a Masters would have and teaching actual job-based skills that would genuinely help me get started in tech – wherever within it I wanted to go.

 It seemed too good to be true, but it wasn’t.
 I’m heading into week 7 out of 12 now, and I genuinely feel I’ve learnt more in the last 7 weeks than I did in my final year of University.
 The course is immersive, exposing you to everything you could expect to encounter starting a role as a Junior Developer, with the freedom to make the mistakes you inevitably will in a safe and supportive environment.
 The content is continually updated, following industry trends so that _nologists are equipped with all the right languages and frameworks, as well as the tools to learn more in the constantly growing world of tech.

 It’s great to hear how _nology has given Clara the opportunity to learn skills that will open up her future job prospects and enable her to pursue a career she is passionate about.
-If you are interested in learning more about the course click here.
+Learn more about our 12 week Software Development course.